 Well, only because we're smaller, poorer, and more desperate.

-You know, the U.S. intelligence is a huge entity, it knows a great deal, it operates extremely well.
+You know, the U.S. intelligence is a huge entity.

-So we've been paying attention to Hezbollah for a while, while CIA has had to diffuse his attention on other things.
+So we've been paying attention to Hezbollah for a while while CIA has had to diffuse its attention on other things.

-Well, and and the as we uh noted with our guest last half hour, Ariel Cohen, the the Iranian Revolutionary Guards founded the Lebanese Shiite Hezbollah, party of God, so-called, after the Ayatollah, uh uh his uh Islamic revolution.
+Well, and as we noted with our guest last half hour, Ariel Cohen, the Iranian Revolutionary Guards founded the Lebanese Shiite Hezbollah, Party of God, so-called, after the Ayatollah, his Islamic Revolution.

 They've been behind the murder of U.S. civilians in Lebanon, attacks on Israel since they began, since 1982.